 No other football book comes close to its scope and detail regarding the evolution of tactics in football.
 Zonal Marking is a good complement and looks at the last thirty years of tactics in European football.

 I’m a big fan of football but I learnt a lot from reading this book.
 I was unaware of the roots of many of the tactics we see employed today, while it was nice to get a deeper understanding of the history of football.

 Jonathan Wilson is arguably the premier football writer of his day.
 His works are essential and easy to read.

 You’ll find a lot of detail in this book and it may be a struggle to read it if you’re new to football or not that interested in the tactical aspect of it.

 However, if you persist, you’ll be rewarded with a great understanding and appreciation of the game!

-Any football lover should read this book.
+Any football lover should read Inverting The Pyramid.
 You’ll gain deeper insights into the game and its history.

-That said, if you have a passing interst in football, or you’re not that bothered about the tactical aspect of it, this book may be a difficult read.
+That said, if you have a passing interest in football, or you’re not that bothered about the tactical aspect of it, this book may be a difficult read.